stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Next we replace the identity matrix with the perspective projection matrix, multiply it with the view transformation, and upload the result to the uniform buffer:
+Next we replace the identity matrix we used above with the actual perspective projection, multiply it with the view transforma, and upload the result to the uniform buffer:

 ```java
 final Matrix proj = Projection.DEFAULT.matrix(0.1f, 100, rect.size());